NLP-Final-Projects/Spoiler-Alert/README.md

 # Spoiler-Alert
-NLP course's project in Spring  2024.

-Computer Engineering department, Sharif University of Technology.
+Final project for the NLP course in Spring 2024 at the Computer Engineering Department, Sharif University of Technology, under the supervision of Dr. Asgari.

 # Project Overview